rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 instances of each at the same time.
 You can also run any other *DDS* application that publishes or subscribes to the *Square* topic.
 For example, you can use `RTI Shapes Demo <https://www.rti.com/free-trial/shapes-demo>`__.

+.. rubric:: Footnotes
+.. [#f1] Note that Connector for JavaScript is not compatible with Node.js v12.19.0
+   due to a regression that was introduced in that version of Node.js.
+Connector for JavaScript works with Node.js versions 12.18.x and 12.20.x.